Why Bands May Need Help Even When They're DIY

 - You Don't Have Time: No one has time to do everything.
 If you take on too much, everything is bound to suffer.
 When you're trying to build a music career, the work is seemingly endless.
 Delegation is a skill, and so is knowing where you're strong and where you're weak and bringing in people who make up for your weak spots.

 - This issue is especially important for musicians.
 When you're running the business side of the band single-handedly, you're distracted from the music itself.
 Although it's not always practical or possible, having someone take on some of these tasks for you is ideal.

-- You Don't Have The Connections: You need to be careful about who you work with in the industry, but if a legitimate manager comes along that has been at this a little longer and has the ability to open some doors for you - go for it.
+- You Don't Have the Connections: You need to be careful about who you work within the industry, but if a legitimate manager comes along that has been at this a little longer and has the ability to open some doors for you — go for it.

 - Outside Perspectives Help: When you're running things yourself, it's easy to get so wrapped in your small projects that you don't see the big picture.
 Having someone else around brings in a fresh perspective and can help point out potential problem areas you have overlooked.

 Here's another way to look at this notion.
 Taking a DIY approach doesn't absolve you from having to do all of the same work that the big companies do to promote an album, promote a show or any other music related task.